anovos/anovos-docs/docs/community/contributing/index.md

 - Ensure the test suite passes.
 - Issue that pull request!

-Any contributions you make will be under the Apache Software License In short, when you submit code changes, your submissions are understood to be under the same Apache License that covers the project.
+Any contributions you make will be under the Apache Software License.
+In short, when you submit code changes, your submissions are understood to be under the same Apache License that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ### Write Thorough Commit Messages